 - Participants will demonstrate knowledge of tools used to screen for risk of OIRD

 - Participants will demonstrate knowledge of best practices for monitoring hospitalized patients for OIRD

 Funding for this initiative was made possible by an educational grant from:

 Carla R. Jungquist has declared the following conflict of interest: Primary Investigator of the PRODIGY Medtronic funded study.
 Salary support.

-The Greater Kansas City Chapter of the American Society for Pain Management Nursing® is approved as a provider of continuing nursing education by the Kansas State Board of Nursing.
+Greater Kansas City Chapter of the American Society for Pain Management Nursing is approved as a provider of continuing nursing education by the Kansas State Board of Nursing.
 This course offering is approved for 1.2 contact hours applicable for APN, RN, LPN, LMHT relicensure.
 Kansas State Board of Nursing provider number LT0279-0412 GKCC.
 Approval valid through December 2021.